jorgeanais/apolo/README.md

 data-set of near-infrared photometry from VVV project (Saito et al. 2012).
 This data is specially suitable for this kind of search due to range of wavelengths are less affected by interstellar extinction.
 The PSF photometry catalogs came from the work by Alonso-García et al. 2018.
-Unfortunately, this data is not publicly available at the present time.

 We complement this photometric catalog with proper-motions from VIRAC (Smith et. al 2018) and